finddx/mpoxdata/README.md

 ## Measurements

-We report the following measurements for all data sources:
+We report the following measurements for all data sources (WHO: variables ending with "_who", Africa CDC: variables ending with "_acdc", Global Health: variables ending with "_gh", Our World in Data: variables ending with "_owd")

 ### Confirmed cases